Skip to content

 python setup.py

-If you are using MongoDB Atlas, you must manually create a vector search index by following the steps below.
+If you’re using MongoDB Atlas, manually create a vector search index by following the steps below.

 1. Navigate to Atlas Search